scipp/scipp/docs/getting-started/faq.rst

 You may be a victim of IPython's (and thus Jupyter's) `Output caching system <https://ipython.readthedocs.io/en/stable/interactive/reference.html?highlight=previous#output-caching-system>`_.
 For example, IPython will hold on to a reference of any variable (Scipp or other) written at the end of a cell (named or unnamed).
 ``print(Out)`` can be used to show the cached outputs.
-Since we frequently use and recommend to use Jupyter's feature to display rich HTML output (provided by an object's ``_repr_html_`` method many large objects may end up in this cache.
+Since we frequently use and recommend to use Jupyter's feature to display rich HTML output (provided by an object's ``_repr_html_`` method), many large objects may end up in this cache.
-Note that deleting your own reference (such as using ``del my_array``) will *not* free the memory, since the IPython output cache hold another reference.
+Note that deleting your own reference (such as using ``del my_array``) will *not* free the memory, since the IPython output cache holds another reference.

 There are two solutions (as described in the IPython `Output caching system <https://ipython.readthedocs.io/en/stable/interactive/reference.html?highlight=previous#output-caching-system>`_ documentation):